 All in all, the robot was able to handle the challenges posed by the hotel, including going through some doorways that were not considered wheelchair accessible.
 However, this experience did point out that it would be useful to have some way to dynamically set and store different bias sets for the various sensors.
 For example, the elevator floor boards were lined with gold trim.
 Therefore the chair avoided going to the back of the elevator, and sometimes had to be switched to manual override to allow room for other passengers to board.
 Being able to turn down the sensitivity of the IRs for the elevators would have been handy.
-However, navigation through doors, which were made of a dark wood, would have benefitted from a higher sensitivity setting on the IRs.
+However, navigation through doors, which were made of a dark wood, would have benefited from a higher sensitivity setting on the IRs.

 The members of the wheelchair user community who saw or tried the chair were in general quite favorable.
 They would like to see the chair made faster, or slightly more autonomous (i.e., they either want to get around quicker, or be able to concentrate on other things while they are getting there).
 Several people also pointed out that it would be useful for the chair to have some sort of obstacle detection display visible to the user.
 When the chair would not turn right, they wanted to know where the chair thought there was an obstacle.
-This would be especially useful for users who have limited head movement capability.